A new unknotting operation for classical and welded links: Introduction

 The crossing change is a fundamental unknotting operation for any knot diagram.
 To show that it is an unknotting operation we first choose a base point and an orientation for the given knot diagram.
 A base point is an arbitrary point on a knot diagram, distinct from crossing points.
 Now we travel along the knot from the base point according to the orientation of the knot; we meet every crossing two times during the complete journey.
 When we meet a crossing, if we first pass the crossing from the lower arc, we apply a crossing change here, if we first pass the crossing from the upper arc, we skip it.
 Finally, we get back to the initial point.
 After making all of these adjustments, the resulting diagram is called a descending diagram.
 A descending diagram is the unknot.
 This is also true in the projective space \cite{mm}.
 More generally, a link diagram can be unlinked with appropriate crossing changes and making each component descending as above.

-H. Murakami and Y. Nakanishi introduced the $\Delta$-move in \cite{hm}, and they proved that every knot can be deformed into a trivial knot by $\Delta$-moves.
-The $\sharp$-move was introduced by Hitoshi Murakami in \cite{hm2}; it is also proved that by some $\sharp$-moves, one can deform any knot into a trivial knot.
+Murakami and Nakanishi introduced the $\Delta$-move in \cite{hm}, and they proved that every knot can be deformed into a trivial knot by $\Delta$-moves.
+The $\sharp$-move was introduced by Murakami in \cite{hm2}; it is also proved that by some $\sharp$-moves, one can deform any knot into a trivial knot.
 Shibuya introduced the $\Gamma$-move and proved it is an unknotting operation \cite{ts}.
 The crossing change can be realized by a $\Gamma$-move.
-Taizo Kanenobu in \cite{kt} studied two types of $\Gamma$-moves; he showed that the two types of $\Gamma$-moves are equivalent to each other; one move is realized by the other move and vice-versa.
+Kanenobu in \cite{kt} studied two types of $\Gamma$-moves; he showed that the two types of $\Gamma$-moves are equivalent to each other; one move is realized by the other move and vice-versa.
 Hoste {\it et al.} in \cite{jh} introduced the $H(n)$-move for $n \geq 2$, they proved that the $H(n)$-move is an unknotting operation.
 Therefore, any two knots can be transformed into each other by a finite sequence of $H(n)$-moves.
-An $H(n)$-move preserves the number of link components.
-Y. Nakanishi showed that a $\Delta$-move can be realized by a finite sequence of 3-gon moves \cite{yn}.
+The authors proved that the $H(n)$-move is an unknotting operation for virtual and welded knots and links \cite{danish2}.
+Nakanishi showed that a $\Delta$-move can be realized by a finite sequence of 3-gon moves \cite{yn}.
 So any knot can be transformed into a trivial knot by a finite sequence of 3-gon moves.
-H. Aida in \cite{ha} generalizes the notion of 3-gon moves to $n$-gon moves; it is proved that given any knot $K$, there exists an integer $n$ such that $K$ can be transformed into a trivial knot by one $n$-gon move.
+Aida in \cite{ha} generalizes the notion of 3-gon moves to $n$-gon moves; it is proved that given any knot $K$, there exists an integer $n$ such that $K$ can be transformed into a trivial knot by one $n$-gon move.